 In our experience, at Turlon & Associates, there is a lot of confusion as to the role of the Program Manager.
 Is it a Senior Project Manager, is it a Business Manager, is it a level of Project and Portfolio management.
 What is it you might ask; the role of the project manager is so well defined, it is not questioned.
 However the role of the Program Manager can have different connotations within different organisations.
-Come join us for our Program Management certification class on Nov 7th in Dublin, Ireland to find out more: – https://www.turlon.com/events/program-management-professional-pgmp/.
+Come join us for our Virtual Program Management certification course on June 10th to find out more: – https://www.turlon.com/events/program-management-professional-pgmp/.

 Given this, the role of the program manager, should be to undertake some of the following responsibilities:

 - Overall management and co-ordination of the program, its projects and their interdependencies.

 - Managing supplier/consultancy/contractual relationships.

 - Developing and maintaining a detailed program plan.

 - Budgetary control of the program of projects.

 - Managing project outputs in line with the program plan.

 - Detailed program planning and control including: